Get your turkeys in a row this Thanksgiving

 Carving a turkey doesn’t have to be intimidating.
 Take it from SAIT instructor Chef Jan Hansen, who breaks down the process in this one-minute video.

-Thanksgiving 2020 is one for the books.
-Instead of your usual turkey day routine, you might be celebrating quietly with your cohort, connecting with loved ones over Zoom or spending time outdoors, larch hunting and leaf crunching.
+Thanksgiving is just around the corner, and like last year, your plans may differ from your usual turkey day routine.
+You might be celebrating quietly with loved ones, connecting with family over Zoom or spending time outdoors, larch hunting and leaf crunching.

 However you plan to mark the occasion, find time to relax and give thanks.